Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mindtpy.rst

 MindtPy provides two ways to guarantee the finite convergence of the algorithm.

 - **No-good cuts**.
 No-good cuts(integer cuts) are added to the MILP master problem in each iteration.
 - **Tabu list**.
-Tabu list is supported only if the ``mip_solver`` is ``cplex_persistent`` (``gurobi_persistent`` pending).
-In each iteration, the explored integer combinations will added to the tabu_list.
+Tabu list is only supported if the ``mip_solver`` is ``cplex_persistent`` (``gurobi_persistent`` pending).
+In each iteration, the explored integer combinations will be added to the `tabu_list`.
 When solving the next MILP problem, the MIP solver will reject the previously explored solutions in the branch and bound process through IncumbentCallback.

-Bound calculation
+Bound Calculation
 ^^^^^^^^^^^^^^^^^

-Since no-good cuts or tabu list is applied in global outer approximation algorithm, the MILP master problem cannot provide a valid bound for the original problem.
-After the GOA algorithm has converged, MindtPy will remove the no-good cuts or the tabu integer combinations added when and after the optimal solution has been found.
-Solving this problem will give us a valid bound for the orignal problem.
+Since no-good cuts or tabu list is applied in the Global Outer-Approximation (GOA) method, the MILP master problem cannot provide a valid bound for the original problem.
+After the GOA method has converged, MindtPy will remove the no-good cuts or the tabu integer combinations added when and after the optimal solution has been found.
+Solving this problem will give us a valid bound for the original problem.

-The GOA algrithm also has a single-tree implementation with ``cplex_persistent`` and ``gurobi_persistent``.
-Notice that this method is more computationally expensive than the other strategies implemented for convex MINLP like OA and ECP, which in turn can be used as heuristics for nonconvex MINLP problems.
+The GOA method also has a single-tree implementation with ``cplex_persistent`` and ``gurobi_persistent``.
+Notice that this method is more computationally expensive than the other strategies implemented for convex MINLP like OA and ECP, which can be used as heuristics for nonconvex MINLP problems.

 .. _Kronqvist et al., 2019: https://link.springer.com/article/10.1007/s11081-018-9411-8
 .. _Kesavan et al., 2004: https://link.springer.com/article/10.1007/s10107-004-0503-1